ezp127/easy-estimate/README.md

 Say you have a bunch of tasks on your backlog, and your manager gives you a deadline or asks you to provide an estimation of when you and your team will complete the project.

-Easy Estimate—a cliché, yes ^_^—is a simple  estimation[^1] tool that helps you discover if what you are trying to accomplish is even possible.
+Easy Estimate — a cliché, yes — is a simple  estimation[^1] tool that helps you discover if what you are trying to accomplish is even possible.

 You can use this tool to make projections of anything you classify as a pile of things that need to be done.